eray-akalin/8D-problem-solving-mvp/README.md

 The project specifically focuses on the digitization and visualization of problem definition (**D1-D2**) and root cause analysis (**D4-D5**) processes using **recursive** data structures.

 ---

+## Branches

+Warning: There are 2 branches, live-hosting branch is for deployed version, main branch is compatible with local setups.
+- `main`: Local development version.
+Fully working from localhost with the setup steps below.
+- `live-hosting`: Adjusted for free shared hosting (path fixes, method spoofing, limited HTTP method support, etc.).

 ##  Live Demo